The Great Misdirect

-The Great Misdirect is the fifth studio album by American progressive metal band Between the Buried and Me.
+The Great Misdirect is the fifth studio album by the American progressive metal band Between the Buried and Me.
 It was released on October 27, 2009 through Victory Records and was produced by Jamie King.
 Despite containing only six tracks, the album reaches nearly an hour in total time length.
 The album contains their longest song, "Swim to the Moon", which surpasses 17 minutes.
 Frontman Tommy Giles Rogers described The Great Misdirect as "some of the best material we've ever created."

-Style

-Musically, this album is a continuation of the progressive metal, technical death metal and avant-garde metal sound the band is known for.

-Background
+Background and production

 Between the Buried and Me began recording for The Great Misdirect during the summer of 2009.
 On August 31, the band released a four-minute teaser of the album containing various short clips of the album's songs onto their MySpace profile.
 On September 1, the band played a new song entitled "Obfuscation" as well as "Disease, Injury, Madness" at the Lincoln Theatre in Raleigh, North Carolina.
-On September 16, "Obfuscation" was streamed live on Victory’s metal focused web platform, VictoryMetal.com.
-The Great Misdirect debuted at #36 on the Billboard 200.
-The deluxe edition of the album was released on October 26, it included a "making of" documentary about the album, a walk through of all the band members' gear, and a 5.1 surround sound mix of the album.
-The name of the record is derived from the last line of the song "Obfuscation".

 Rogers has stated that the nearly 18-minute-long closing song "Swim to the Moon" is - in some ways - a companion piece to "Sun of Nothing", a song featured on their previous album, Colors.
 This song is the prequel to the "Parallax Saga" following this album, The Parallax: Hypersleep Dialogues and The Parallax II: Future Sequence.